-Vendor feedback on BEVs continues to improve from most sellers, with variation once again a major feature this month within the BEV average; the almost two thirds of models saw decreases in the month, with just over 10% of models increasing.
+Vendor feedback on BEVs now seems to be very model specific and has varied on individual models through the month, with some models (such as Telsa Model 3) seeing very different results each week and also significant variation by age.
+Variation was once again a major feature this month within the BEV average; less than half of models actually saw decreases in the month, with just under 10% of models increasing.
 We are continuing to see evidence of an increasing number of dealers coming back to the BEV market, finally recognising the profit opportunity these cars are now generating.